tezos/tezos-mirror/docs/whitedoc/michelson.rst

    (pair :point (int :x_pos) (int :y_pos))

 Push-like instructions, that act as constructors, can also be given a type annotation.
-The stack type will then have a correspondingly named type on top.
+The stack type will then have on top a type with a corresponding name.

 ::